qudent/qudent.github.io/_posts/2026-01-16-aistudio-proxy.md

 *   **Mar 18:** Abuse Reward ($1,337) issued with the following justification: "Exploitation likelihood is medium.
 Issue qualified as an abuse-related methodology with medium impact."
 *   **Mar 18:** Confirmed that Google had changed the deployment flow to prevent the vulnerable behavior (to my memory, breaking all AI features in new deployments at some point, though existing apps remained exposed).
 *   **Mar 18:** An email is sent to AI studio users announcing enforceable spending caps.
-*   **Mar 18:** Appealed pointing out facts in Update which make the situation comparable to the Truffle report
+*   **Mar 18:** Appealed pointing out facts in Update which make the situation comparable to the Truffle report.
+According to [Google VRP rules](https://bughunters.google.com/about/rules/google-friends/google-and-alphabet-vulnerability-reward-program-vrp-rules), "the panel will consider the maximum impact and will choose the reward accordingly.
+We routinely pay higher rewards for otherwise well-written and useful submissions where the reporter didn't notice or couldn't fully analyze the impact of a particular flaw".
 *   **Mar 31:** Classification appeal rejected (no reasoning given)

 ## Test it out (deprecated)